JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 27 -0.9376022 -0.05841255 0.3308391 -0.7141842 -0.3867566  ...  -1.263647 23.4316 -0.0009118451 -1.035212 -1.635385
 ```

+Pretty simple, right?
+One training example is one line in the CSV file.

 <br/>
 <br/>

 ## Convert CSV to TFRecords

 `TFRecords` is the preferred file format for TensorFlow.
-These tfrecords files take up a lot of space on disk, but they can be easily sharded across machines, and the entire TensorFlow pipeline is optimized with tfrecords in mind.
-There are ways to read CSV files directly into Tensorflow, but having a tfrecords file on disk is better for reuse.
-Here I show you an example Python script to read in a `.csv` data file (as described above) and save to a `.tfrecords` file.
+These `tfrecords` files take up a lot of space on disk, but they can be easily sharded and processed across machines, and the entire TensorFlow pipeline is optimized with `tfrecords` in mind.
+There are ways to read CSV files directly into Tensorflow, but having a `tfrecords` file on disk is better for reuse.

+To work with `tfrecords` data, you have to first convert your CSV data into the right format, using TensorFlow itself.
+In a nutshell, we have to read in the CSV file one example at a time, and format it as a `tf.train.Example` example, and then print that example to a file on disk.
+Each `tf.train.Example` stores information about the example via so-called `features`, where these `features` can be anything (including the target label!).
+You will store each `Example`'s `features` in a dictionary, where the key should be descriptive as you can see in the following example with the keys `"label"` and `"feats"`.

-You can find the original version of the following `csv-to-records.py` on my GitHub [here][csv-to-tfrecords].
+Below is an example Python script to read in a `.csv` data file and save to a `.tfrecords` file.
+You can find the original version of the following `csv-to-records.py` [here][csv-to-tfrecords].

 ```
 import tensorflow as tf